Home | Mission & Goals | Meeting Schedule | Search | Contact Us | Submit A Story | Links

 On July 5th, the class received orders to be ready to march out of Mobile.
 Rations were to be cooked for five days and a hundred rounds of ammunition were issued to each man.
 They were to march to Meridian at 3 A.M. the next morning to assist in repelling a raiding party of Federal soldiers coming from the north in Mississippi.

-John G. Devereux, served with Lt.
-Colonel Beltzhoover as his Lieutenant in the 1st Louisiana Artillery, visited Mount Saint Mary's College forty years later, looking for the grave of his old teacher Daniel Beltzhoover, and for that three of Beltzhoover's Louisiana comrades, whose beautiful epitaph was written by another of their teachers, George Henry Miles.
+According to the "The Story of the Mountain", Lt.
+Colonel Beltzhoover is believed to have died near Natchez, Mississippi.
+He left behind three daughters, who are nuns, and himself lies buried on the Mountain near Mount Saint Mary's Seminary.
+John Devereux, who served with Lt.
+Colonel Beltzhoover as his Lieutenant in Watson's Artillery, visited Mount Saint Mary's College forty years later, looking for the grave of his old teacher Daniel Beltzhoover, and for that three of Beltzhoover's Louisiana comrades, whose beautiful epitaph was written by another of their teachers, George Henry Miles.
 It is said by his pupils, that Colonel Beltzhoover stood far above General Grant at West Point.

 Resources: